irlnathan/hackeconomics.github.io/questions.md

 ---
 layout: page
-title: Questions to answer
+title: Questions to be answer
-permalink: /question/
+permalink: /questions/
 ---

 # Question to be answered